afforeroc/len-audios/README.md

-# IBM Speech To Text Tools
+# Length of audios
-Some tools to check elements of IBM STT service.
+Scripts to calculate the length of all audios of a folder.

 ## System requeriments
 * Ubuntu 20.04 LTS